spinne/optimization/README.md

 ```

 This simply returns a string containing the percentage width.
 Assigning the
-returned string to a variable I was able to simply interate through the
+returned string to a variable I was able to simply iterate through the
 pizzas (held in an array for one time lookup) and change their width:

 ```